Shiba Inu Puppies for Sale

 - Height: 13 - 16 inches

-- Color: If you are looking for a Shiba Inu puppy for sale, it’s smart to know about their coat and coat care requirements.
-This breed may be red, sesame, black and tan or white with cream markings.
+- Color: Shiba Inu breed may be red, sesame, black and tan or white with cream markings.
 The American Kennel Club is specific on the types and locations of cream markings for each color.

-If you’re looking for Shiba Inu puppies to adopt, you should understand their temperament.
-They are intelligent, affectionate, and independent.
+Shiba Inu puppies are very intelligent, affectionate, and independent.
 This spirited breed can be apprehensive of strangers or other animals and retains many of their hunting qualities.
 They will actively pursue small game and is sometimes aggressive to other pets and dogs.
 They are also known as wanderers and should be kept on a leash or in a securely fenced yard.